5 Possible Symptoms of Low Magnesium Levels

 Undo Deficiency

 Obtaining a C15:0 blood test is a good way to determine if you are deficient.
-Supplementation with fatty15 is a good way to increase C15:0 levels, improve your cellular health, and support your overall heath and wellness.
+Supplementation with fatty15 is an equally good way to increase C15:0 levels, improve your cellular health, and support your overall wellness.

 Sources: